Institutional Memory bank

-The Decision Log is the persistent core of Lem.
+The decision log is the persistent core of Lem AI, acting as an AI-powered knowledge engine.
 It captures the "Why" behind every architectural choice and significant project change.

-While standard tools record *what* changed, the Decision Log records *why*.
+While standard tools record *what* changed, the Decision log records why to safeguard corporate knowledge.
 It aggregates context from disparate sources into a single, queryable record:

 Every log entry is linked to original Slack threads, Jira tickets, and meeting transcripts.